icipe-official/vectoratlas-software-code/docs/architecture/ADRs/0009_review_process.md

     - Database - the row in the Dataset table has the status changed from 'Submitted' to 'In review'.
 The lastReviewed column is set to now, and the reviewedBy column is filled with the auth0 id of the reviewer.
 1. The uploader uploads the fixed dataset to the upload page (with dataset-id filled in), and the upload goes through the validation process in steps 1-4.
     - Database - when valid data is uploaded with a valid dataset-id, all existing data linked to that dataset is deleted before new data is written.
 1. If a reviewer clicks 'Approve data' on the review page, a dialog box appears confirming this choice (page 6).
 If the reviewer confirms this choice, a success message is displayed (page 7).
-This confirmation calls an API endpoint which emails the reviewer list and original uploader with the message that the data has been approved and is now publicly available.
+This confirmation calls an API endpoint which emails the reviewer list and original uploader with the message that the data has been approved.
+If this is the first approval, the message will say that at least one additional review is needed.
+If another approval has occurred previously, the email will say that the data is now publicly available.
-    - Database - The status of the row in the dataset table is changed to 'Approved'.
+    - Database - The reviewer's userId will be added to the approvedBy array in the table, and the time will be added to the approvedAt array.
+If there is already an entry in the approvedBy array, the status of the row in the dataset table is changed to 'Approved'.
 This marks the linked data as publicly available.